 You would almost believe you’d dropped into a fairy tale.
 France’s valley of the Dordogne boasts a bucolic green countryside that has long inspired painters, authors and poets.
 Home to the deep green Dordogne river, tiny rural villages and medieval castles perched high on hilltops, it is also the site of one of the most famous topiary gardens in France, the spectacular Gardens of Eyrignac.
 Continue reading →

 Tet falls on the same day as the Chinese New Year.
 And for the Vietnamese, this is like Thanksgiving and Christmas rolled into one.
-To mark the event, businesses and schools close up shop and people return home to their families.
-Like most holidays, it’s a time of year full of symbolism rooted in age-old traditions.
+To mark the event, businesses and schools close up shop and people travel home for the holiday.
+Like most celebrations, it’s a time full of symbolism rooted in age-old traditions.
 And it all starts with three lucky plants and flowers.
 Continue reading →

 With only one vowel, it can prove hard to pronounce, but beautiful Vrtba Garden easily speaks to all languages.
 The little architectural gem, reached through a discreet gate in Karmelitská Street, is one of the most important Baroque gardens in Prague.
 In addition to its exuberant design, the terraced garden has a viewing platform that provides an exceptional vista on the city.
 And as I discovered recently, it’s a great place to pick up some tips on how to style a small garden.
 Continue reading →